AdityaCoppisetti/STM32-powered-keyboard-/README.md

 now before we start plotting the schematic , we need to understand what we would have to plot.

 its mainly all the same
+Like reset button , usb and allat , but for this chip we need to have precise esd protection and then voltage regulation , lets see what info we have in the datasheet